-- August 2014 "Creating Advantage Through Governance" by SGV & Co. held in Mandaluyong City - October 2013 Anti-Trust/Competition Legislation Briefing by The trade Advisory Group held in Mandaluyong City - October 2013 Anti-Trust/Competition Legislation Briefing by The trade Advisory Group held in Mandaluyong City - > October 2012 DCS Design & Engineering Study by the Petron Bataan Refinery held in Bataan - September 2012 Future of Bio-Diesel by the Petron Bataan Refinery held in Bataan - July 2012 Mandatory Accreditation Programme for Directors of Public Listed Companies by the Bursatra Sdn.
-Bhd. held in Kuala Lumpur, Malaysia - > June 2012 Coking Conference by the Petron Bataan Refinery held in Bataan - > June 2012 FCC Catalyst Production Study by the Petron Bataan Refinery held in Bataan - June 2012 Technical Feasibility of Aromatic Plants Study by the Petron Bataan Refinery held in Bataan
+- October 2013 Anti-Trust/Competition Legislation Briefing by The trade Advisory Group held in Mandaluyong City - October 2012 DCS Design & Engineering Study by the Petron Bataan Refinery held in Bataan - > September 2012 Future of Bio-Diesel by the Petron Bataan Refinery held in Bataan - July 2012 Mandatory Accreditation Programme for Directors of Public Listed Companies by the Bursatra Sdn.
+Bhd. held in Kuala Lumpur, Malaysia - ➤ June 2012 Coking Conference by the Petron Bataan Refinery held in Bataan - June 2012 FCC Catalyst Production Study by the Petron Bataan Refinery held in Bataan - June 2012 Technical Feasibility of Aromatic Plants Study by the Petron Bataan Refinery held in Bataan